Xilinx/PYNQ/ubuntu/README.md

 ```
 Use the new update_pynq.sh in /home/xpp/scripts
 Update the pynq package by removing pmod_iic.old.py and pmod_iic.new.py in the symbolic link 'pynq'.
+Pynq_git checkins should not cache user as schelleg

 ```